 It might be tempting to skip a hair and make-up artist during these times since most of us are (and should!) will be wearing masks.

 If you have super sensitive skin and are scared of using other makeup products that you have not tested on your skin yet, this might work for you.

 Why you need to hire wedding vendors like your hair and makeup artist is your best bet if you absolutely have little to no experience doing makeup, we recommend hiring a professional hair and makeup artist.

 Everyday make-up does not count as a valid “experience” for wedding make-up.

 Wedding hair and makeup must “stay put” for the whole wedding day, and working with a professional who understands lighting, flashes, skin, and style will be a great advantage to you; definitely, why you need to book this wedding vendor!

-After all, you want to look your best on your wedding!
+After all, you want to look your best at your wedding!

-Especially during this time of everything Uber, you might want to consider pre-booking Uber XL or something similar.
+Especially during these times when you can Uber everything, you might want to consider pre-booking Uber XL or something similar.

 This works great if you are only traveling from one venue to the other.
 If you are planning for multiple stops, a limo might still be a better bet for you.